Eutalix/Spowlo/README.md

   ![GitHub top language](https://img.shields.io/github/languages/top/Eutalix/Spowlo?style=for-the-badge)
 </div>

+---

+## 🚨 CRITICAL NOTICE: DOWNLOADS TEMPORARILY UNAVAILABLE 🚨

+**As of January 2026, downloading from Spotify links is currently broken for most users.**

+**The Cause:**
+1. **API Keys Revoked:** The public Spotify API credentials used by Spowlo (and the underlying `spotDL` engine) have been revoked/banned by Spotify.
+2. **Spotify Dashboard Lockout:** Spotify has globally disabled the creation of new Developer Apps.
+This means you **cannot generate new credentials** to fix the issue manually at this moment.
+(See discussion: [Reddit Thread](https://www.reddit.com/r/truespotify/comments/1h0j146/new_developer_apps_silently_disabled/)).

+**Workaround:**
+If you already had a **Spotify Developer App created prior to this week**, you are one of the lucky ones!
+1. Go to **Settings > Spotify**.
+2. Enable **"Use custom credentials"**.
+3. Enter your existing **Client ID** and **Client Secret**.

+For everyone else, we are monitoring the situation and waiting for Spotify to lift the restriction on new app creation. **Please do not open new issues regarding "Failed to fetch metadata".**

+---

 ## 🚀 What's New?
 This fork aims to keep Spowlo alive and updated.
 We have introduced a **Unified Dependency Updater** that fixes the "ghost version" bugs and ensures that `spotDL` and `yt-dlp` are always using the latest and greatest versions, directly from PyPI, without needing frequent APK updates.